Carter (also Bears) White

 1927/28 petition drew attention to the road situation while arguing that a teacher be hired and not leave the community without an educator, as was the rumor.
 "No other schools are near and the almost impassable roads of winter would make it impossible for most, if not all, of our children to attend school else where."

 Walking was a common method of school transportation even before the creation of Loudoun County Public Schools (LCPS).
 It’s believed that students who lived within 3 miles of a school could walk from their home to school.
-The figure at https://edwinwashingtonproject.org/s/ewp/item/31131 shows the location of the school with a circle representing the area from which students could have walked, back and forth from their home to the school.
+The figures at https://edwinwashingtonproject.org/s/ewp/item/31131 and https://edwinwashingtonproject.org/s/ewp/item/31113 show the locations of the schools with a circle representing the area from which students could have walked, back and forth from their home to the school.
 Travel by horse was also used and could have extended the travel distance.

 History